 At its core, Redbrick strives to represent its readers as best it can, and to produce strong, intelligent and well considered journalism.
 With a team of dedicated volunteers, Redbrick works tirelessly to achieve this.

 The paper is produced on a fortnightly basis during term time, issued on Fridays.
-It comprises 32 full colour pages and a biannual Sports pullout called The Lion.
-Edited by students every week, the paper has a circulation of 1,500 and is distributed across campus.
+It comprises 32 full colour pages, edited by students every week, with a circulation of 1,500 distributed across campus.

 The website is updated continuously with regular content, videos, audio clips and photography.
 Events are covered through live blogging, providing a platform for readers to get directly involved with the debates.
 The website currently receives approximately 40,000 unique views per month.